typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-function-type.md

 # `prefer-function-type`

-Enforce using function types instead of interfaces with call signatures.
+Enforces using function types instead of interfaces with call signatures.

 ## Rule Details